tyoung3/sw/README.md

 version(currently v0).  (v0.12.2 is somewhat major, however.)

-Sw builds a network model in memory, then optionally generates either an abstract syntax tree, a linearized tree(a network definition recronstruction), a GraphViz .dot file, a complete working project tree, or Go source code from the network model.
+Sw builds a network model in memory, then optionally generates either

+  * an abstract syntax tree,
+  * a linearized tree(a network definition recronstruction),
+  * a GraphViz .dot file,
+  * a complete working project tree,
+  * or Go source code from the network model.

 C and other languages could also be generated, but this has not been implemented.
 JavaFBP is also possible.

 Comments and critiques are welcome.
 Contributors are encouraged.

-Please do not submit code before contacting the project; by e-mailing streamwork@twyoung.com or  posting a request on Github.
+Please do not submit code before contacting the project.
+Contact by e-mailing streamwork@twyoung.com  is preferred to posting a request on Github .

 QuickStart (on Linux)
 ----------

 	* The .../tyoung3/StreamWork backend is no longer required.
 	* Sw is written in C.  The bin directory contains bash scripts invoking sw.
 	* Download the 'sw' executable from github to any